DraftKings promo code: Bet $5, get $150 in bonus bets | Goal.com US

 - Bet $5 and get $150 in bonus bets at DraftKings, no promo code needed.
-Plus, get a daily no-sweat same-game parlay on the NBA throughout the Playoffs
+Plus, opt in to get a daily no-sweat same-game parlay on the NBA throughout the Playoffs

-There is a huge game from the Premier League, where Manchester City can retake control of the title race.
-The NBA Playoffs then continue on Tuesday night, where two series will resume while tied at 2-2.
+The PGA Championship starts on Thursday, with world No. 1 Scottie Scheffler favorited to win his second major of the year.
+There is also soccer from La Liga before the NBA Playoffs continue.

 DraftKings promo code